Uber & Beat, two different cases, one same pattern

 Learning for young startups

 Sometimes they seem like believing that they’ll face only goodwill and public support as if they’re heroes of entrepreneurship.
 This isn’t true at all.
-There are so many hidden issues in the startup world (privacy, transactions, employee conditions, taxation, regulations, legal and consumer rights…) that you never know where you next crisis waits.
+There are so many hidden issues in the startup world (privacy, transactions, employee conditions, taxation, regulations, legal and consumer rights…) that you never know where you next crisis incident will hit your business continuity and perception.

 Learning for company owners